-On 20 January 2017 Componenta announced that from the convertible capital loan of EUR 40 million issued on 16 May 2017 200 shares of the loan have been used for the subscription of 400,000 new shares in Componenta Corporation.
-Following the registration of the new shares, the total number of the Company's shares is 176,537,224.
+On 20 January 2017 Componenta announced that from ble composition proposal. the convertible capital loan of EUR 40 million issued on 16 May 2017 200 shares of the loan have been used On 14 march 2017 Componenta announced that Pauliina for the subscription of 400,000 new shares in Com-Rannikko, SVP Legal and HR of Componenta Group and ponenta Corporation.
+Following the registration of the member of the executive team has resigned from her new shares, the total number of the Company's shares position in Componenta and she will as from 18 April is 176,537,224.
+2017 move to new position outside Componenta.